 Hirai openly admitted that Japan had been left behind in the digital era.
 He became keen on making changes to bring the empire back up from insignificance.
 Therefore, Japan launched a new agency to boost its standing in the world of digital innovation.

 They eventually realized that a solution such as PEPPOL is essential to the Japanese economy as it helps establish trust and make financial connections fairer, faster, and more efficient.
-Furthermore, it is a means of fighting back and rebuilding the reputation as an innovative country globally.
+Furthermore, it is a means of fighting back and rebuilding its reputation as an innovative country globally.

 Companies can perform better and grow beyond their local borders when the right technologies and services are in place.
 For instance, PEPPOL access points will make it easy for leading multinationals in Japan to operate faster, expand faster, and grow beyond expectations.